Sercan Esen

 December 5, 2022

-Companies must set high standards for safety management, and a goal of zero accidents can be a good way to motivate safety teams to strive for the highest level of safety possible.
+Companies must set high standards for workplace health and safety management, and a goal of zero accidents can be a good way to motivate safety teams to strive for the highest level of safety possible.
 It's important to focus on improving safety measures and responding effectively to accidents when they do occur rather than judging the safety team based on whether they can achieve a zero-accident goal.

 We must be willing to learn from our mistakes and failures and use them as opportunities to improve the safety performance of the organizations.
 By continuously evaluating and refining our safety processes and procedures, we can move closer to the zero accident goal.